Over 100 years of shipping history

 The CSL Innovator is CSL’s first Panamax self-unloading ocean-going vessel – a ship originally named Pacific Peace that is converted in Brazil.
 The CSL Innovator is followed by a newbuild Panamax, the CSL Atlas.

-The CSL Innovator is the first of many Panamax ships owned by CSL.
+The CSL Innovator is the first of many Panamax ships owned by CSL

 CSL IS REORGANIZED